kracr/ontoseer/README.md

 ## Installation Guide

-1.One can downlaod the file from the  following link:
+1.One can downlaod Ontoseer.jar file from the  following link:

 https://github.com/kracr/ontoseer/releases